amihaiemil/amihaiemil.github.io/_posts/2020-03-27-class-javadocs-should-be-mandatory-in-oop.md

 /**
  * This is an abstract JsonObject you can extend if you want
  * to make your object Json-Polymorphic.
 Just give it the original
- * JsonObject body and you won't have to implement all the methods
+ * JsonObject body and you won't have to implement all of JsonObject's
- * yourself everywhere.
+ * methods anymore.
 E.g.
  * <pre>
  *  public final class CarFromJson
  *      extends AbstractJsonObject implements Car {